 Infection Can Lead to Extraction

 If a tooth becomes infected, pain and swelling can occur in your mouth.
 This happens when bacteria reach the nerve of your tooth and infect it.
-If this is the case, Drs.
-Adam and Christina will often recommend a root canal to keep the tooth in your mouth.
+If this is the case, our doctors will often recommend a root canal to keep the tooth in your mouth.

 If we cannot save the tooth with root canal therapy, we will recommend a dental extraction.
 Extractions are necessary to remove the source of infection from your body.
 If left untreated, swelling can occur and circulate throughout the rest of your body.